On Business, Rest, and Care: Rethinking Work Through the Body

 You can rest and still build.

-Progress doesn’t disappear when you step back, if your foundations are thoughtful and your systems are steady.
-With limited energy, I had to become intentional.
-I learned to work with clarity.
-I cut distractions.
-I stopped chasing every new “must-have” tactic.
-I built workflows that held me, so I didn’t have to hold everything at once.
+Progress does not disappear when you step back, provided the foundations beneath the work are considered and the systems supporting it are steady.
+With limited energy, I had to become more intentional.
+I learned to work with clarity rather than urgency, to remove distractions, and to stop chasing every new tactic that promised momentum at the cost of sustainability.

 A Broader Invitation

-So I leave you with questions to sit with:
+So I leave you with a few questions to sit with.

-This piece is part of my ongoing exploration into branding and business as cultural commentary.
-I’m Hannah Shaw, founder of Studio Founded — a design practice and resource library for founders.
+This piece is part of my ongoing exploration into branding as cultural commentary.
+I’m Hannah Shaw, founder of Studio Founded, a design practice and resource library for founders.

 Return to The Archive